CI/CD Pipeline Explained (2025): Stages, Secrets, Environments, Rollouts & Metrics

 - p95 latency +30% vs baseline

-- Critical dependency failing health checks
+- Critical dependency failing readiness checks

 13. Metrics That Matter (DORA + Pipeline Health)